cogentcore/core/examples/widgets/README.md

 Here are some fun things to try:

 * The `WinVp` node defines some `CSS` style properties.  you can edit the colors directly, or click on the various `Map: ki.Props` buttons to pull up editor dialogs, including a color configuration dialog using sliders (click on the colored "pencil" edit button after each set of RGB values).
-Hit the `Update` button in the GoGi Editor for the changes to take effect in the original Widgets demo window.
+Hit the `Update` button in the Cogent Core Editor for the changes to take effect in the original Widgets demo window.

 * You can define all manner of different types of style settings -- try adding some new ones, and changing the type from `string` to some of the other appropriate types -- using specific types gives you a better editing experience -- e.g., by providing choosers for "enum" constant values.
 These are all parsed directly from the Go code and made available through the `fmt.Stringer` kinds of mechanisms, augmented with the `kit.Enums` enum registry.